ethereum/ethereum-org-website/src/content/developers/docs/nodes-and-clients/run-a-node/index.md

 ## Choosing an approach {#choosing-approach}

 The first step in spinning up your node is choosing your approach.
-You have to choose the client (the software), the environment, and the parameters you want to start with.
+Based on requirements and various possibilities, you have to choose the client implementation (of both execution and consensus client), the environment (hardware, system), and the parameters for client settings.
-This includes the hardware (NUC, laptop, virtual machine, etc), operating system (Linux, Windows, macOS, etc), client implementation and configuration.
-Users will have their own individual preferences for each option.

-#### Client settings {#client-settings}

-Client implementations enable different sync modes and various other options.
-[Sync modes](/developers/docs/nodes-and-clients/#sync-modes) represent different methods of downloading and validating blockchain data.
-Before starting the node, you should decide what network and sync mode to use.
-The most important things to consider is the disk space and sync time client will need.
-Note that after [The Merge](/upgrades/merge) a light execution client will no longer work - a full node will be required.

-All features and options can be found in the client's documentation.
-Various client configurations can be set by executing the client with the corresponding flags.
-You can get more information on flags from the client documentation.

-For testing purposes, you might prefer running a client on one of testnet networks.
-[See overview of supported networks](/developers/docs/nodes-and-clients/#execution-clients).
+See all the available Mainnet ready [execution clients](/developers/docs/nodes-and-clients/#execution-clients) and [consensus clients](/developers/docs/nodes-and-clients/#consensus-clients)

 ### Environment and hardware {#environment-and-hardware}

 #### Local or cloud {#local-vs-cloud}

-Ethereum clients are able to run on consumer grade computers and don't require special hardware, like mining for example.
-Therefore, you have various options for deploying based on your needs.
+Ethereum clients are able to run on consumer grade computers and don't require any special hardware, like mining machines for example.
+Therefore, you have various options for deploying the node based on your needs.
 To simplify, let's think about running a node on both a local physical machine and a cloud server:

 - Cloud